johnalison/obsidian-notes/Journal/14 August 2024 Wednesday.md

 Some [[BlackSwan]]

 [[obsidian]]

-Installed "Paste Image Rename" obsidian plugin
+- Installed "Paste Image Rename" obsidian plugin
 	- Works great!

-Installed "Remember Cursor position"
+- Installed "Remember Cursor position"

--
+Figure out how to use variables with a make file
+	- Can change via command line!